Frequently Asked Questions

 Our GMAT reporting code (through Pearson Vue) is INSEAD: DL3-S8-89 MBA, Full Time.

 INSEAD does not have a minimum required GMAT score.
 Rather than focusing on your overall score, we assess your individual results in the Quantitative, Verbal and IR sections of the exam.
 We need you to demonstrate your strengths in all of these sections.
 In order to be competitive, you should aim to achieve a score at or above the 70 - 75 percentile in both the quantitative and verbal sections.
 For the Integrated Reasoning section, we recommend achieving a score of 6 or above.
 Please keep in mind, however, that the GMAT is just one of several admission criteria.
 A high score does not guarantee admission, and a below average score does not eliminate a candidate.

 If you have reported more than one score to INSEAD, the Admissions Committee will still consider the full history of your GMAT attempts, but will place the greatest weight on the highest score you achieved.
 Also, if you have obtained a satisfactory percentile in one section of the test but a lower percentile in the other, and vice versa in a second test, the Admissions Committee may consider that you have reached a sufficient level overall, provided the second test does not show too significant a drop in the lower element.

-Your GMAT score is valid for five years.
+Your GMAT score is valid for five years prior to application deadline.

 No. We will review your application only when all elements of the application package have been received, including your GMAT score.
 You can take the GMAT up until the day of the Admissions deadline but you would need to provide us with a copy of your 'Unofficial Score Report' (to be uploaded as part of the supporting documents).